 IYRP Biodiversity Working Group

 Rangelands span over 54% of the global terrestrial surface encompass diverse ecosystems, including grasslands, savannas, shrublands, deserts, steppes, tundra, and wetlands to represent the largest land category on Earth.
-These vast landscapes are far from marginal; they are hotspots of biodiversity, harbouring unique assemblages of flora and fauna, including significant Key Biodiversity Areas (KBAs), and supporting some of the planet's most spectacular large herbivore migrations.
+These vast landscapes are far from marginal; they are hotspots of biodiversity, harbouring unique assemblages of flora and fauna, including significant Key Biodiversity Areas (KBAs), and supporting some of the planet's most spectacular large herbivore habitats and migrations.
 Critically, rangelands are fundamental to the livelihoods, food security, and cultural identity of over two billion people, particularly pastoral communities who have stewarded these lands for millennia through dynamic systems adapted to environmental variability.

 Despite their immense ecological, economic, and socio-cultural significance, rangelands are amongst the least protected biomes worldwide and face accelerating threats from land conversion for agriculture, inappropriate afforestation projects, infrastructure development, unsustainable land management practices, and the impacts of climate change.
 Approximately, 50% of global grasslands are estimated to be degraded to some extent, but this other estimates vary widely.
 Potential biodiversity loss on rangelands translates into a significant gap in achieving international targets for biodiversity conservation, climate change mitigation and adaptation, and land degradation neutrality.
 Explicit integration of rangelands into the Kunming-Montreal Global Biodiversity Framework (KMGBF), the UN Framework Convention on Climate Change (UNFCCC), and the UN Convention to Combat Desertification (UNCCD) is not just beneficial, but essential for meeting global goals.